department-of-veterans-affairs/component-library/README.md

 ### 1. Submit your PR

 Submit a PR that includes all of your code changes.
 This should include the bump in versions you need, which you can change directly in the `package.json` files for the modules that are changing.
-Modules like `formation-react` depend on `formation` via a peer dependency, so you may need to update that as well.
+Modules like `component-library` depend on `formation` via a peer dependency, so you may need to update that as well.
 We try to keep the peer dependency loose and only update it for breaking changes.

 You'll need to choose what type of version update to make: